-Wells Fargo Advisors LLC and Wells Fargo Advisors Financial Network, LLC (Members SIPC, non-bank affiliates of Wells Fargo & Company) are committed to protecting the interests of our clients and shareholders.
+Wells Fargo Clearing Services, LLC and Wells Fargo Advisors Financial Network, LLC (Members SIPC, non-bank affiliates of Wells Fargo & Company) & (hereinafter known as “WFA”) are committed to protecting the interests of our clients and shareholders.
 The following information concerns our efforts to ensure that impact to your business is minimized in the event of an emergency or disaster.

-In keeping with the regulatory requirements, the business continuity plan for Wells Fargo Advisors is designed to address key areas of concern -- including, but not limited to, the following:
+In keeping with the regulatory requirements, the business continuity plan for WFA is designed to address key areas of concern -- including, but not limited to, the following:

 - Data back-up and recovery

 - Alternate means of communication between the firm and its clients

 - Alternate means of communication between the firm and its team members

 - Alternate physical locations of team members

 - Critical business constituent, bank and counter-party impact